-And Why It’s Important To Find Scrap Prices…
+Why It’s Important To Find Scrap Prices…

 Yes, Prices Can Change THAT Quickly

-When you are shopping around for the best scrap prices in your region, it’s important to stay updated on the current prices that yards are offering.
-In the morning, some prices could be up a few cents, but could quickly fall in the afternoon, or just the opposite.
+When shopping around for the best scrap prices in your region, it’s important to stay updated on the current prices that yards offer.
+Some prices could be up a few cents in the morning but quickly fall in the afternoon or just the opposite.

-Knowing is half of the battle and you always want to know.
+Knowing is half of the battle, and you always want to know.